jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/ruby.md

 ## Authenticate the user and get an access token

 This app uses the authorization code grant flow with a delegated user identity.
-For a web application, the flow requires the application ID, password, and redirect URI from the registered app.
+For a web application, the flow requires the application ID, secret, and redirect URI from the registered app.

 The auth flow can be broken down into these basic steps: